Rafaheel/Rafaheel/README.md

 <h4>  😀| More About Me: </h4>
 <p>
 Hi welcome to my profile, nice too meet you here, call me Rafael da Silva Ferreira.
 I'm beginner dev, and I'm searching for more knowledge and the first opportunity. <br>
 During all this days, i came learning about full-Stacks and a data science.
-And I have some experience with business intelligence using microsoft power BI..</p>
+And I have some experience with business intelligence using Microsoft power BI..</p>

 <h4>   &#127919&#128187| Stacks that I'm learning: </h4>